 If you have questions about a particular board, committee or commission, please contact the staff person listed or you may also call the Commissioners’ Office at 303.660.7401.

 - Application for Appointment for Citizen Advisory Boards – If you are interested in applying for one of the advisory boards, please complete this online form.
-It will be submitted to staff for review.
+It will be submitted to the staff for review.

 - Boards, Commissions and Committees Code of Conduct

 - Douglas County Volunteer Connect – Volunteer Connect of Douglas County, Colorado is a community resource provided by the Partnership of Douglas County Governments.
 The purpose of this site is to bring organizations in need of volunteers in touch with the individuals in our community who are looking for ways to help.
-The Volunteer Connect website is designed as a “one-stop shop” for volunteers to search and sign up for opportunities that match their area of interest, location and schedule.
+The Volunteer Connect website is designed as a “one-stop-shop” for volunteers to search and sign up for opportunities that match their area of interest, location, and schedule.